loveencounterflow/datamill/README.md

 * **[PipeDreams](https://github.com/loveencounterflow/pipedreams)**—A pipestreaming infrastructure designed
   to enable breaking down the processing of data streams into many small steps, laid out in a clear, quasi-linear plan (the pipeline).
-PipeDreams proposes a standardized data shape—JS/JSON Objects with a `key`, some internal attributes like `$stamped` for book-keeping—called 'datoms' (shamelessly copied from [here](https://docs.datomic.com/cloud/whatis/data-model.html)) and arbitrary properties for the payload—as well as a set of standard operations over datoms such as selecting them or marking them as fresh or discardable.
-Datoms are *immutable* (deeply frozen) which is why handling them can be done with confidence (because you can be reasonably sure no-one down the processing line will modify the data value you've just acted upon: a fact is a fact).
+PipeDreams proposes a standardized data shape—JS/JSON Objects with a `key`, some internal attributes like `$stamped` for book-keeping and arbitrary properties for the payload—as well as a set of standard operations.
+These 'datoms' (a name shamelessly copied from [here](https://docs.datomic.com/cloud/whatis/data-model.html)) are *immutable* (deeply frozen) which is why handling them can be done with confidence (because you can be reasonably sure no-one down the processing line will modify the data value you've just acted upon: a fact is a fact).

 # Details